What is a startup?

 3. Technology – using technology for agility

 According to WEF ‘Talent is perhaps the most significant factor for hypergrowth companies’ and we couldn’t agree more.
-It’s the main reason Confido was founded of course to connect awesome talent with amazing opportunities.
+It’s the main reason Confido was founded, to connect awesome talent with amazing opportunities.

-Creating a purpose-driven culture and remaining true to it, is no mean feat.
-But creating this culture is something that we truly believe is core to the success of our clients.
+Creating a purpose-driven culture, and remaining true to it, is no mean feat.
+But it's something that we truly believe is the core of our clients' success.